-Extending voting rights to foreigners was met with some political opposition.
-A group of nationalist MPs submitted a query to the Constitutional Court regarding the constitutionality of the extension of the right to take part in elections to the European Parliament to nationals of EU Member States, residing in Poland.
-The Court ruled the extension constitutional in its verdict of 31 May 2004, in which it upheld the right of nationals of EU Member States to take part in the EP elections as one their fundamental rights and rejected the interpretation that the mandates of members of the European Parliament as "representatives of Nations of Member States" implied that "active and passive voting rights in the elections to the European Parliament could only be exercised by EU citizens within the national community, to which they belong as citizens".6
+Even the limited extension of voting rights to some foreigners met with some political opposition.
+A group of nationalist MPs submitted a query to the Constitutional Court regarding the constitutionality of the extension of the right to take part in elections to the European Parliament to nationals of EU Member States residing in Poland.
+The Court ruled the extension constitutional in its verdict of 31 May 2004, in which it upheld the right of nationals of EU Member States to take part in EP elections as one of their fundamental rights and rejected the interpretation that the mandates of members of the European Parliament as "representatives of Nations of Member States" implied that "active and passive voting rights in the elections to the European Parliament could only be exercised by EU citizens within the national community, to which they belong as citizens".10